CraftomeCJ/learningJournal/June2022/learningJournal20220603.md

   - important to understand how React Native + TypeScript works, the more creative ways to solve potential problems.
 - Resourcefulness + independence:
   - able to complete individual tasks and later combine them together with other.
-  - important to remain resourceful and to habe confidence in my own ability to find a solution to any coding problem that might arise.
+  - important to remain resourceful and to have confidence in my own ability to find a solution to any coding problem that might arise.
 - Curiosity:
   - important to remain curious about coding and various languages and technologies.
 - Time-boxing to strict 90 minutes per task with a 20min rest break.